dmz-madrid/rpi/LEMP/performance-tweaks/README.md

 ### Now we use everything

 - HTTP1.1 in the local communication between nginx proxy and dockerized webapp **(keepalive TCP)**
-- HTTP2 in the communication between nginx proxy and clients **(higher compression, binary parameters -> efficiency boost)**
+- HTTP2 in the communication between nginx proxy and clients **(higher compression, binary coded (instead of string) http parameters -> efficiency boost)**
 - Expires-header in the communication between nginx proxy and clients **(use of cache)**

 The result is this, much higher score: